 Develop the semantics and terms to support the specific requirements of people with different cognitive disabilities.

-Enable simple solutions that are extendable - encouraging more complex solutions in the future, such as having preferences being easily cascaded to allow for contextual personalization and for portability in the future.
+Enable simple solutions that are extendable - encouraging more complex solutions in the future, such as having preferences be easily cascaded to allow for contextual personalization and for portability in the future.

 Solutions and further work for personalization

-Support in WCAG that encourage support the features of the operating system or standards that enable adaption , such as an additional success criteria.
+Support in WCAG that encourages support the features of the operating system or standards that enable adaption , such as adding additional success criteria.

 Devolve supporting techniques so authors know exactly what to do